valerianoaiello/Positive-Thompson-knots/README.md

 <p align="center">
   <img src="https://github.com/valerianoaiello/Positive-Thompson-knots/blob/main/knots.png" />
 </p>
+See [A2] for a survey on this area.

 ## Thompson Permutations
 It is possible to associate permutations to braids in a natural way, where the number of orbits (or cycles in the cycle decomposition) of the permutation is equal to the number of connected components of the link.